Prayforhanluo/HiCHap_master/README.md

 	2266095.admin              GM12878_R1      hluo                   0 R batch

 #### 2. WS-Mode
-If you are not using the cluster system.Us WS API to start mapping tasks.
+If you are not using the cluster, please use WS API to start mapping tasks.

-For traditional Hi-C pipeline, the index parameter only have one index.
+For traditional Hi-C pipeline, there is only one index parameter.
 For example:

 	$ hichap GlobalMapping -w ./GM12878 -log GM12878.log -b ~/tools/bowtie2/bowtie2 -i ./GM12878/genome/hg19/hg19 -m WS -wt 16

-For haplotype-resolved Hi-C pipeline, the index parameter should have two index.
-Maternal first, Paternal followed.
+For Hi-C haplotype pipeline, there are two index parameters, maternal and paternal indexes.
 For example:

 	$ hichap GlobalMapping -w ./GM12878 -log GM12878.log -b ~/tools/bowtie2/bowtie2 -i ./GM12878/genome/Maternal/Maternal
 	./GM12878/genome/Paternal/Paternal -m WS -wt 16

-The key parameter of this command -m(--mode) must be WS. -wt (--PBSthreads) 16 means that the total threads we will share for 4 mapping tasks.
-That is, 4 chunk mapping tasks are running paralelly and each task occupies 4 threads.
+The key parameter of this command -m(--mode) must be WS.
+The parameter -wt (--PBSthreads) 16 means that 16 threads will be shared by 4 mapping tasks.
+That is, 4 chunk mapping tasks are running parallelly and each task occupies 4 threads.

 ### Rescue
-Reads rescue.
-For unmapped reads in GlobalMapping, hichap will search the ligation-site and using the resuce mode to make full use of sequence information on reads.
+Rescue the unmapped reads.
+For unmapped reads in GlobalMapping, hichap will search the ligation-junction sites and use the rescuing mode to make full use of sequence information on reads.

 For traditional Hi-C pipeline:

 	$ hichap Rescue -w ./GM12878 -log GM12878.log -e MboI -t 8 -N

-For haplotype-resolved Hi-C pipeline:
+For Hi-C haplotype pipeline:

 	$ hichap Rescue -w ./GM12878 -log GM12878.log -e MboI -t 8

 ### ReMapping

-Except for the inputs, the other parameters are same as **GlobalMapping** .
-Try -h(--help) for more informations.
+Except for the inputs, the other parameters are same as **GlobalMapping** ..

 ###bamProcess
-Integrate all the mapping informations.
+Integrate all the mapping information.

-For traditional Hi-C pipeline, the fragment parameter(-f) only have one fragment location file and the SNP parameter should be defualt (None).
+For traditional Hi-C pipeline, the fragment parameter(-f) only have one fragment-location file and the SNP parameter should be default (None).
 For example:

 	$ hichap bamProcess -w ./GM12878 -log ./GM12878.log -N -f ./GM12878/genome/GATC_hg19_fragments.txt -t 16 --rfo

-For haplotype-resolved Hi-C pipeline, the fragment parameter(-f) should have two fragment location files.
-Maternal first and Paternal followed.
+For Hi-C haplotype pipeline, the fragment parameter(-f) should have two fragment-location files, maternal and paternal files.
 The SNP parameter should be set.
 For example:

 	$ hichap bamProcess -w ./GM12878 -log ./GM12878.log -f ./GM12878/genome/GATC_Maternal_fragments.txt
 	  ./GM12878/genome/GATC_Paternal_fragments.txt -s ./GM12878/genome/SNPs/Snps.pickle -t 16 --rfo

-The parameter --rfo means unique reads filtering softly.
-If your sequence data has a high sequencing depth, you can remove this parameter but indeed hurt the data utilization.
+The parameter --rfo means filtering the unique reads softly.
+If your data have high sequencing depths, you can remove this parameter by sacrificing the data utilization.

 ### filtering

-The **filtering** sub-command of **hichap** is designed to preform some basic filtering on the aligned Hi-C read pairs:
+The **filtering** sub-command is designed to perform some basic filtering on the mapped Hi-C read pairs:

 ##### Hi-C filtering
 1. Remove redundant PCR duplicates